Quick Answer

 What Teachers Correct in Real-Time

-- Makharij Mistakes: Incorrect articulation points for letters like ق (qaf) vs ك (kaf)
+- Makharij Mistakes: Incorrect articulation points for letters like ق (qaf) vs ك (kaf).
+A teacher shows you exactly where to place your tongue.

-- Sifaat Errors: Wrong application of heavy vs light pronunciation
+- Sifaat Errors: Wrong application of heavy vs light pronunciation.
+Teachers demonstrate the difference clearly.

-- Madd Length: Incorrect elongation duration in Madd rules
+- Madd Length: Incorrect elongation duration in Madd rules.
+Teachers help you count the correct beats.

-- Noon Sakinah Rules: Wrong application of Izhar, Idgham, Ikhfa, and Iqlab
+- Noon Sakinah Rules: Wrong application of Izhar, Idgham, Ikhfa, and Iqlab.
+Teachers point out mistakes as you read.

-- Waqf and Ibtida: Incorrect stopping and starting points
+- Waqf and Ibtida: Incorrect stopping and starting points.
+Teachers guide you on where to pause correctly.

 Without this immediate correction, mistakes become ingrained in your muscle memory, making them much harder to fix later.
 A teacher catches these errors before they become habits.